-McPherson Media Group has partnered with Valley Sport to bring you Our Game: Women's Stories Shaping Sport highlighting the brilliant — and often under-appreciated — contributions females of the region make to their local sporting clubs and organisations, on and off the field.
+The News has partnered with Valley Sport to bring you Our Game: Women's Stories Shaping Sport highlighting the brilliant — and often under-appreciated — contributions females of the region make to their local sporting clubs and organisations, on and off the field.

 Valley Sport is a Regional Sports Assembly, a not-for-profit sporting and recreation service organisation based in Shepparton since 1985.

 It supports grassroots sport and active recreation clubs in the Goulburn Valley and beyond, with an aim to develop healthy, active and connected communities; Healthy Clubs, Healthy People.

 It also provides information, advice and support to clubs, leagues and associations in its region, acting as their voice where required and promoting and supporting projects that provide improved sport and recreation outcomes for the Goulburn Valley.

 A key component of Valley Sport is providing a level playing field for all and it is this focus on gender equality in the sporting landscape that has brought about this series

 “There is a current lack of female representation in sports media and current sports coverage is incredibly gendered,” Valley Sport project officer Lucy Marino said.

 “Women's sport makes up just 10 per cent of live sporting broadcasts and unfortunately this helps create and support unconscious social norms and stereotypes.